ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 ```

 {{% notice Note %}}
 Folder `cpython\PCbuild\arm64` should contain all executables build in this process.
-We will focus on `python_d.exe` application in our example.
+You will use `python_d.exe` in this example.
 {{% /notice %}}

 #### Setting up ARM64 environment

 {{% notice Note %}}
-All step in this paragraph are done on native ARM64 Windows on Arm machine.
+All steps going forward are done on native ARM64 Windows on Arm machine.
 {{% /notice %}}

-We will now move our focus to Windows on Arm (ARM64) native machine.
-We want to:
+You will now move to a Windows on Arm (ARM64) native machine and perform the following steps:
 * Copy there built CPython executables and libraries and
-* execute CPython interactive console to make sure all is set up.
+* Execute CPython interactive console to make sure all is set up.

 ##### Copy prebuilt CPython to ARM64 machine

-1. Create new example directory on `ARM64` machine:
+1. Create a new example directory on `ARM64` machine:

-    ```command
+    ```console
     mkdir LearningPath
     ```

-2. Copy from your `x64` build machine directory `PCBuild\arm64` (about `192MB`) to `LearningPath` on `ARM64` machine.
+2. Copy the `PCBuild\arm64` directory from your `x86_64` build machine to the `LearningPath` directory on your `ARM64` machine.

 {{% notice Note %}}
 You can use `Remote Desktop` to copy whole directory between two Windows machines with simple `Ctrl+C` / `Ctrl+V`.
 {{% /notice %}}

-3. Copy from your `x64` build machine directory `Lib` (about `42MB` to `LearningPath` on `ARM64` machine.
+3. Copy the `Lib` directory from your `x86_64` build machine to the `LearningPath` directory on you `ARM64` machine.

 4. Your directory structure on `ARM64` machine should look like this: